aussierobots/ublox_dgnss/REFACTORING.md

 5. ✅ Update the tests to use the mock implementation.
 6. ⏳ Address any remaining issues with shared libraries and linting.

-## Progress Update (May 13, 2025)
+## Status and Progress

-### Completed Tasks
+The refactoring has made significant progress.
+The following tasks have been completed:

-1. **Interface Definition**: Created the `UbxTransceiver` interface with methods for sending/receiving UBX messages and handling ACK/NAK responses.
+1. **Interface Definition**: Defined and implemented the `UbxTransceiver` interface with methods for sending/receiving UBX messages and handling ACK/NAK responses.

-2. **USB Implementation**: Implemented `UsbUbxTransceiver` that wraps the existing `usb::Connection` class to provide the interface functionality.
+2. **USB Implementation**: Successfully implemented `UsbUbxTransceiver` that wraps the existing `usb::Connection` class to provide the interface functionality.

 3. **UbxCfgHandler Refactoring**: Modified the `UbxCfgHandler` class to depend on the `UbxTransceiver` interface instead of directly on the `usb::Connection` class.

-4. **Mock Implementation**: Created a `MockUbxTransceiver` class for testing purposes, allowing for controlled simulation of UBX device communication.
+4. **Mock Implementation**: Created and properly implemented the `MockUbxTransceiver` class for testing purposes, ensuring it correctly implements the entire interface with matching method signatures.

 5. **Test Updates**: Created a new test file `test_ubx_cfg_handler_new.cpp` that uses the mock implementation to test the `UbxCfgHandler` class without requiring actual USB hardware.

 6. **Factory Implementation**: Created a `UbxTransceiverFactory` to instantiate the appropriate implementation based on context.

+7. **Include Path Structure**: Fixed the include path structure for `ubx_cfg_item.hpp` to ensure it can be found by tests and implementation files.

+8. **Namespace Consistency**: Updated headers with consistent namespace usage, removing unnecessary scope resolution operators.

+9. **Shared Library Resolution**: Implemented comprehensive RPATH settings at the project level to address shared library loading issues.

+10. **Build Stability**: Successfully achieved a clean build without any error messages, with linter checks passing.

 ### Remaining Tasks

+1. **Functional Test Re-enabling**: Re-enable and fix functional tests one by one to work with the refactored code structure.

+2. **Test Context Implementation**: Implement or update the `Context` class referenced in the test files to properly work with the new architecture.

-1. **Test Execution**: Run the new tests to verify that the refactored code works as expected.
+3. **Test Execution Verification**: Run the tests to verify that all aspects of the refactored code work as expected.

-2. **Shared Library Issues**: Continue addressing issues with shared library loading at runtime.

-3. **Linting**: Address remaining linting issues across the codebase.

-4. **Documentation**: Update documentation to reflect the new architecture and interfaces.
+4. **Documentation Updates**: Complete the documentation update to reflect the new architecture and interfaces, including class diagrams if applicable.

-5. **Legacy Test Cleanup**: Once the new tests are confirmed to be working, consider removing or disabling the old test file.
+5. **Code Reviews**: Conduct final code reviews to ensure all refactored code follows project standards and best practices.

+6. **Legacy Test Cleanup**: Decide whether to update or remove legacy test files that may no longer be needed with the new testing approach.

 ## Future Considerations